 In addition to the course fee, you should budget for:

-- Personal therapy, where required by your professional body or supervisor.
+- Personal therapy, if required by your professional body or supervisor.

 - Professional body membership fees once you qualify.

-- Books and reading materials, although core texts are recommended rather than mandatory.
+- Recommended reading materials, though core texts are suggested rather than mandatory.

 The Dual Diploma is a private professional qualification and does not currently fall under Student Finance England undergraduate loans.
-Some students fund their training through employer support, career development grants, or third-party finance options like PayPal Credit or Klarna.
-We recommend speaking to your employer about CPD funding if relevant.
+Some students fund their training through employer CPD support or career development grants.
+We recommend speaking to your employer about funding if relevant.

 After you qualify